schubline/portfolio/index.md

 Hello, welcome to my portfolio/blog!
 I'm Schubert, and as an avid problem solver and data enthusiast, I live at the intersection of data, social science and the internet.
 On this site you'll find a collection of data science projects I've worked on, a few blog posts and an abridged version of my resume.
 Click away! :)

-Feel free to reach out if you'd like to connect, I'm always looking for new opportunities and feedback!(Email: laforest.hervey@gmail.com)
+Feel free to reach out if you'd like to connect via LinkedIn, email or Twitter.
+I'm always looking for new opportunities and feedback!